Last Updated on

 23. Dutch food

 Milk is everywhere.
-I’m lactose intolerant and it makes me really sad as the Netherlands makes AMAZING cheese.
+I’m lactose intolerant and it makes me really sad.
 That said, I have mixed feelings about drinking milk with my meals as it just seems like it would clash with the flavours, but people sometimes do this and really love dairy.
 Sometimes, Albert Heijn changes the recipe for their chicken deli meat and adds milk to it!?

 On a related note, the Netherlands has some of the best supermarkets that you’ll find in Europe with amazing a price to quality ratio.
 Similarly, they’re everywhere.
 You can usually push a shopping cart in a random direction and find an Albert Heijn or Jumbo or Dirk van den Broek within a mile.